duanyrf/ignite-coffee/README.md

   }
   ```
   - In package.json file create a script called *lint* and thecommand `eslint src --ext .ts,.tsx` on it (if you add flag *--fix* it will fix all the eslint errors)

+  ## Default Theme and ThemeProvider

+  1. Create a styles folder with global.css and themes folder.
+Inside of themes folder create a file called default.ts, containing color variables as a exported const.

+  2. `pnpm add styled-components` and `pnpm add -D @types/styled-components`